MoTrPAC/motrpac-frontend/README.md

  - Components that need to be linked to a redux store in implementation are exported by default as connected functions/containers.
 They are also exported in pure function form (ex: "import { UploadScreen } from 'path/to/component' " for pure function and "import UploadScreen from 'path/to/component'" for container).
  - mapStateToProps used to link the section from the combined reducer to properties required by the container
  - mapDispatchtoProps defines required actions and what to send to a reducer.
+ - redux-thunk middleware used to handle asynchronous requests like for authentication

 #### Potential down the line dependency issues
   - Storybook has trouble integrating with react-router, I installed a package called storybook-react-router to make them work together.
 If you run in to an issue with storybook saying something like "You should not use <Link > outside <Router >" it has something to do with react-router and storybook-react-router